So you’re thinking about a small bathroom remodel and wondering about the steps you will need to take to make a change.

 There are certain scopes of work in a small bathroom renovation or update that may require the expertise of a trade specific contractor — someone skilled and trained in that trade.
 Below are a few considerations that may save you a few headaches down the road.

-Removing Walls in a Small Bathroom Renovation1) MOVING WALLS Consider hiring a home improvement contractor or small general contractor if you plan to move walls.
+1) MOVING WALLS – Consider hiring a home improvement contractor or small general contractor if you plan to move walls.
 One or more walls in your small bathroom remodel may be load-bearing which means a designed portion of the total loading or weight from your roof or second floor will bear on that wall.
 To move a load-bearing wall will require engineered calculations, likely a plan review by your local governing authority and a licensed contractor to perform the work.
 This can become costly and a nightmare if you try to do it yourself.

 Remodel Contractor Advantages